 The Delightful Derawan Islands

-The coral reefs that surround Derawan Island are bursting with colour and life and over 870 fish species live in these waters, from pygmy seahorses to giant manta rays.
-Derawan Island is part of a chain known as the Derawan Islands, which consists of six main islands as well as a number of islets and reefs, all set in the aqua blue waters of the Sulawesi Sea.
+The coral reefs surrounding Derawan Island are bursting with colour and life, and over 870 fish species live in these waters, from pygmy seahorses to giant manta rays.
+Derawan Island is part of a chain known as the Derawan Islands, which consists of six main islands and several islets and reefs, all set in the aqua-blue waters of the Sulawesi Sea.
 Derawan Island is a small sandy atoll and a truly magical place.
 It is the ideal place for a laidback travel experience, such as enjoying a magnificent locally prepared seafood feast on the beach while watching a spectacular sunset.
 The island is also a wonderful launch pad for day visits to the other islands in the chain, each of which has something individual and special to offer.
 Sangalaki is one of the most interesting nearby islands, lying only about 1.5 hours away by small speed boat.
 Its waters have been designated as a recreation park and marine protected area.
 The island is home to a

 breeding program where turtle eggs are incubated.
 The hatchlings are then tagged and protected before being released into the surrounding waters.

 The waters around Sangalaki also provide a natural habitat for manta rays.
-These massive sea dwellers have a four-metre wingspan and can frequently be spotted from the surface.
-However, this area is known amongst local and international divers as “the kingdom of the mantas” and nothing compares with swimming with these creatureswhen snorkeling or diving.
+These massive sea dwellers have a four-meter wingspan and can frequently be spotted from the surface.
+However, this area is known amongst local and international divers as “the kingdom of the mantas,” and nothing compares to swimming with these creatures when snorkeling or diving.

 One of the other fantastic daytrips from Derawan Islands lies an hour from Sangalaki.
 On reaching Kakaban Island, head inland to visit Jellyfish Lake, a landlocked body of seawater raised above sea level.
 This rare phenomenon has enabled life forms in the lake to evolve separately from those in the surrounding ocean over millions of years.
 It has resulted in numerous unique fish species, many of which are yet to be identified.
 Therefore diving into this peaceful lake, surrounded by lush forests, is an unforgettable experience.

-Marine wonders include sponges, tubeworms and sea cucumbers.
-However, it is the jellyfish that attract most visitor interest.
-On entering the lake, divers and swimmers invariably find themselves in the midst of a mass of jellyfish.
-People would not normally seek this kind of experience, and most would normally find this alarming, but the four species of jellyfish which live in the lake have evolved to be stingless.
-It is the most surreal sensation to swim in a sea of graceful, beautiful and harmless jellyfish.
-Some of them are translucent, some large, some small and some quite curious.
-It is common to feel them nibbling at your toes, as if wanting to make friends.
+Marine wonders include sponges, tubeworms, and sea cucumbers.
+However, it is the jellyfish that attract the most visitor interest.
+On entering the lake, divers and swimmers invariably find themselves amid a mass of jellyfish.
+People would not normally seek this kind of experience, and most would normally find this alarming, but the four species of jellyfish that live in the lake have evolved to be stingless.
+It is the most surreal sensation to swim in a sea of graceful, beautiful, and harmless jellyfish.
+Some of them are translucent, some large, some small, and some quite curious.
+It is common to feel them nibbling at your toes as if wanting to make friends.

-You need three days or more to explore at the idyllic Derawan Island and surrounding islands.
-It is advisable to visit now, before tourism really takes off.
+You need three days or more to explore the idyllic Derawan Island and its surrounding islands.
+It is advisable to visit now before tourism really takes off.
 The charms and wonders of this remote chain off East Kalimantan are awaiting you.

-There is a lot of talk lately about eco tourism, but what does this really mean?
-According to the International Eco Tourism Society the definition of eco tourism is, “Responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education.”
+There has been a lot of talk lately about ecotourism, but what does this really mean?
+According to the International Eco Tourism Society, ecotourism is “Responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education.”

-Setulang Village is a living-breathing example of successful eco tourism.
-It offers a truly original travel experience for those willing to make the journey to this isolated village with just 800 Dayak Kenyah inhabitants in North Kalimantan.
+Setulang Village is a living, breathing example of successful eco-tourism.
+It offers a truly original travel experience for those willing to make the journey to this isolated village in North Kalimantan, which has just 800 Dayak Kenyah inhabitants.

-So what will you experience when you visit Setulang village?
-The village is a neat grid of streets and the houses are mostly painted wooden homes with large wide patios.
+So, what will you experience when you visit Setulang village?
+The village is a neat grid of streets, and the houses are mostly painted wooden homes with large, wide patios.
 The front door always seems to be open, which is an indicator of hospitality.
-Everyone is welcome.
-You will be immediately by struck by the friendliness of the locals, as they love to welcome visitors and share their culture and hospitality.
+Everyone is welcomed through that open door.
+The friendliness of the locals will immediately strike you, as they love to welcome visitors and share their culture and hospitality.

-Most of the Omah Long people still practice farming in a traditional way, which includes sustainable slash and burn practices.
-They are very happy to take you to their fields and explain their farming methods.
+Most of the Omah Long people still practice traditional farming, including sustainable slash-and-burn practices.
+They are very happy to take you to their fields and explain their methods.

 The village has a homestay program, which includes three meals a day.
 From your homestay, your host can arrange a small outboard canoe on an hour’s journey into the nearby pristine forest, Tana Olen and stay in the forest camp for two or three nights.